MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## Simplify setting up Kubernetes

 Kubernetes is an open-source project that's freely available on a number of platforms, but setting it up can be complicated (see [Kubernetes: Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), then [Kuberentes: Adding Windows nodes](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/)).

 Azure Kubernetes Service on Azure Stack HCI was designed to simplify this process of setting up Kubernetes, and includes the following:

 - A graphical wizard to set up Azure Kubernetes Service in Windows Admin Center, setting up Kubernetes for you
-- A graphical wizard to create a Kubernetes cluster in Windows Admin Center, creating a Kubernetes cluster for running your containerized applications
+- A graphical wizard to create a Kubernetes cluster in Windows Admin Center, which creates a Kubernetes cluster that runs your containerized applications
 - PowerShell cmdlets for setting up Azure Kubernetes Service and creating Kubernetes clusters

 ## View and manage Kubernetes using on-premises tools